Emimint/Allo_Deneigement/README.md

 ### The project

-Allo_Deneigement is a full-stack web site platform that aims to allow snow removal suppliers to communicate with potential clients.
-Four types types of users can access the website: suppliers offering, clients searching, admins, and unlogged visitors.
+Allo_Deneigement is a full-stack website platform that aims to allow snow removal suppliers to communicate with potential clients.
+Four types of users can access the website: suppliers offering, clients searching, admins, and unlogged visitors.
 With a session created at first with the persisting information of the logged user and specific controllers, each profile can be directed to specific pages.
-Basic CRUD operators are enabled for each profil, depending on authorization and identification.
+Basic CRUD operators are enabled for each profiles, depending on authorization and identification.

 #### Screenshots